Lchrodinger/HyperIWNO-Hyper-Implicit-Wavelet-Neural-Operator/README.md

 ## Training
 1. First, config the yaml file in the config directory.
-2. Then, simply run the following code.
+2. Then, simply run the following code:
    ```
-   python train_wno.py
+   python train.py
    ```